hudson-newey/angular-snippets-for-zed/README.md

 **Updated for Angular 18 release**

-This extension for Visual Studio Code adds snippets for Angular for TypeScript and HTML.
+This extension for Zed adds snippets for Angular TypeScript.

 ![Use Extension](images/use-extension.gif)